Exponential self-similar mixing by incompressible flows: Second geometric construction

-(iv)~The requirement that $\bar \rho$ has zero average and formula~\eqref{e:solution2}, together with the fact that the change of variable $\Phi$ is area-preserving, imply that the solution $\rho(t,\cdot)$ has zero average.
-This property will be used in Section~\ref{snake}. \end{remark}
+\item It follows from Formula~\eqref{e:solution2} that the solution~$\rho(t,\cdot)$ has zero integral over space, since the initial data $\bar \rho$ is assumed to have the same property and the change of variable $\Phi$ is area preserving.
+This property will be used in Section~\ref{snake}. \end{enumerate} \end{remark}